unpoly/unpoly/README.md

 - Start the Rails server by running `rails server`
 - Access `http://localhost:3000/specs` to see the Jasmine test runner

-To run RSpec tests for the `upjs-rails` gem:
+To run RSpec tests for the `unpoly-rails` gem:

 - `cd` into `spec_app`
 - Run `rspec`